GOCLAB/goc/contracts/eosio.sudo/README.md

 }
 ```

 The approvers should go through the human-readable transaction output and make sure everything looks fine.
 However, due to a current limitation of nodeos/cleos, the JSONification of action payload data does not occur recursively.
-So while both the `hex_data` and the human-readable JSON `data` of the payload of the `eosio.sudo::exec` action is available in the output of the `cleos multisig review` command, only the hex data is available of the payload of the inner `eosio::updateauth` action.
+So while both the `hex_data` and the human-readable JSON `data` of the payload of the `gocio.sudo::exec` action is available in the output of the `cleos multisig review` command, only the hex data is available of the payload of the inner `eosio::updateauth` action.
 So it is not clear what the `updateauth` will actually do.

 Furthermore, even if this usability issue was fixed in nodeos/cleos, there will still be cases where there is no sensible human-readable version of an action data payload within a transaction.
-An example of this is the proposed transaction in sub-section 2.2.3 which used the `eosio::setcode` action to set the contract code of the `eosio.sudo` account.
+An example of this is the proposed transaction in sub-section 2.2.3 which used the `eosio::setcode` action to set the contract code of the `gocio.sudo` account.
 The best thing to do in such situations is for the reviewer to compare the proposed transaction to one generated by them through a process they trust.

 Since each block producer generated a transaction in sub-section 3.1.1 (stored in the file sudo_update_alice_owner_trx.json) which should be identical to the transaction proposed by the lead block producer, they can each simply check to see if the two transactions are identical:
 ```